-- 1. Log on to the node with administrator privileges. - 2.
-Go to the directory: - On Windows node: %HPCSInstallDir% - On Linux or Linux Debian node: /opt/0V/hpcs - 3.
+- Log on to the node with administrator privileges and stop the HPE ComputeSensor service. - 2.
+Go to the directory: - On Windows node: %programdata%\HP\HP BTO Software\hpcs - On Linux or Linux Debian node: /var/opt/0V/hpcs - 3.
 Open the hpcs.conf file and edit the following values in the hpcs.hbp namespace. - Configure the target